Flexberry/flexberry.github.io/pages/trainings/developers-school/module3/tds_module3-learn.en.md

 <img src="{{ "/images/pages/trainings/developers-school/module3/end-to-end-mechanisms.jpg" | relative_url}}" class="products-img">
 </div>
 <h4><span class="item-head">8.
 Infrastructure and mechanisms for the organization of End-to-End testing</span></h4>
-<p>the Video, which addresses the necessary organizational steps to create End-to-End tests: creating fixtures, implementation of a mechanism for loading fixtures to the server, build the project under the appropriate test environment (Ilya Klimov, JavaScript.Ninja/WookieeLabs).</p>
+<p>the Video, which addresses the necessary organizational steps to create End-to-End tests: creating fixtures, implementation of a mechanism for loading fixtures to the server, build the project under the appropriate test environment (Ilya Klimov, JavaScript.Ninja Networks).</p>
 </a>
 </div>
 <div class="col-sm-6 col-md-4 portfolio-item">